kale-stew/climb-log/blog/hike/first-grand-traverse.md

 A 400-foot final scramble to the summit awaits you behind the robot.
 These are some of the steepest sections of this route, but without the drop-offs seen on the ledges earlier.
 Pushing up to the summit takes about a half hour from this point.

 About 200 feet below the summit we finally caught that climber that had passed us on the lower slopes at sunrise.
 He was doing alright but looked beat and maybe a little discouraged.
-He told us he had been looking for someone to partner on the traverse with, as he didn't want to do it alone.
-At this point we revealed that we had been discussing changing our own plan to connect the peaks and come back down North Maroon, and I think the decision was then made.
+He told us he had been looking for someone to partner on the traverse with, as he didn't want to do it alone. <reeval-sentence> At this point we revealed that we had been discussing changing our own plan to connect the peaks and come back down North Maroon, and I think the decision was then made.
 We would all continue on together after summitting Maroon.

 ## Summitting Maroon Peak